pydio/pydio-doc-admin-guide/3_identity_management/4_users_teams_visibility.md

-Again, this behaviour can be applied in a similar manner to Teams, Cells and Links.
+Again, this behavior can be applied in a similar manner to Teams, Cells and Links.
 We may expand this to Roles and Groups in a near future.

 ### User Interface